hyosung11/Launch-School/Courses/journal.md

    * I told Sohee I would find three positions to research and apply to within the week.

 07:25 Still dumping my notes into my study guide.
 All is well.
 I'm tired but I'm okay.
 I will contact Derek Barker about the Salesforce position.

+08:03 Finished dumping Lesson 3 notes into my study guide.
+Now time for breakfast with the kids.